merdolphin/projectEuler/README.md

 Version 1 basically is built on brute-force way, its only elegance is to waste computer time.

 Version 2 and Version 3 use some algorithms.
-All those algorithms and proofs can be accessed from wikipedia.
+All those algorithms and proofs can be found from wikipedia.

 To be continue ...